-These operating instructions apply to encryption-enabled TOP radios only.
-Use in conjunction with the TOP User's Guide issued with the radio.
+The following operating instructions apply to Encryption-Enabled TOP radios only.
+They should be used in conjunction with the TOP User's Guide issued with the radio.

 Transmitting or receiving encrypted call (Transcrypt only) Encryption On/Off Indicator (Midian only)